 In addition to the Cash Payment and the issuance of Closing Shares, in each case at the closing of the Acquisition, the Company issued 137,306 Earnout Shares to the Sellers for achievement by IDchecker of certain revenue targets for the nine-month period ended September 30, 2015.
-Additionally, 55,297 Earnout Shares were earned by the Sellers for achievement by IDchecker of certain revenue targets for the twelve-month period ended September 30, 2016.
-Earnout Shares vest and will be eligible for resale such that 12.5% of the Earnout Shares will vest and be released for resale in July 2017 and thereafter, the remaining 87.5% of the applicable Earnout Shares will vest and be released for resale in equal quarterly installments.
-Vesting of the Earnout Shares is subject to the continued employment of the founders of IDC NL through January 2019.
+Additionally, 81,182 Earnout Shares were earned by the Sellers for achievement by IDchecker of certain revenue targets for the twelve-month period ended September 30, 2016.
+Earnout Shares vest and will be eligible for resale such that 12.5% of the Earnout Shares will vest and be released for resale on the date that is six months following the date of issue and thereafter, the remaining 87.5% of the applicable Earnout Shares will vest and be released for resale in equal quarterly installments.
+Vesting of the Earnout Shares is subject to the continued employment of the founders of IDchecker through the date on which all Earnout Shares are fully vested.

-The Company calculated the fair value of the Earnout Shares using the Monte-Carlo simulation (using the Company's valuation date stock price, the annual risk-free interest rate, expected volatility, the probability of reaching the performance targets and a 10 trading day average stock price).
+The Company estimated the fair value of the Earnout Shares using the Monte-Carlo simulation (using the Company's valuation date stock price, the annual risk-free interest rate, expected volatility, the probability of reaching the performance targets and a 10 trading day average stock price).
 This model will be updated and the respective fair value adjusted each reporting period based on the relevant facts and conditions at the reporting date.
-The Company recognized \$73,000 and \$84,000 in stock-based compensation expense related to the Earnout Shares for the three months ended December 31, 2016 and 2015, respectively, which is recorded within acquisition-related costs and expenses on the Consolidated Statements of Operations and Other Comprehensive Loss.
+Stock-based compensation expense related to the Earnout Shares is recorded within acquisition-related costs and expenses on the Consolidated Statements of Operations and Other Comprehensive Income.
+The Company recognized \$177,000 and \$73,000 in stock-based compensation expense related to the Earnout Shares for the three months ended June 30, 2017 and 2016, respectively, and \$324,000 and \$220,000 for the nine months ended June 30, 2017 and 2016, respectively.